Are minimizers of the Onsager-Machlup functional strong posterior modes?: Variational characterization of maximum a posteriori estimates

-\item Show as follows that for every positive sequence $\{\epsilon_n\}_{n\in\N}$ such that $\epsilon_n \to 0$, the sequence $\{x_{\epsilon_n}\}_{n\in\N}$ contains a subsequence that converges towards some $\bar{x} \in E$. \begin{enumerate} \item Show that $\{x_{\epsilon_n}\}_{n\in\N}$ is bounded and thus has a weakly convegent subsequence with limit $\bar{x} \in X$. \item Prove that $\bar{x} \in E$. \item Conlude that the subsequence converges in fact strongly toward $\bar{x}$. \end{enumerate} \item Show thay every cluster point of the sequence $\{x_{\epsilon_n}\}_{n\in\N}$ is both a mode of $\mu^y$ and a minimizer of the Onsager--Machlup functional of $\mu^y$. \item Use the existence of a point with these properties to prove that every mode of $\mu^y$ is a minimizer of the Onsager--Machlup functional of $\mu^y$ and vice versa. \end{enumerate} The proof itself is carried out in \cref{sect_proofs_var_char}.
+\item Show as follows that for every positive null sequence $\{\epsilon_n\}_{n\in\N}$, the sequence $\{x_{\epsilon_n}\}_{n\in\N}$ contains a subsequence that converges towards some $\bar{x} \in E$. \begin{enumerate} \item Show that $\{x_{\epsilon_n}\}_{n\in\N}$ is bounded and thus has a weakly convergent subsequence with limit $\bar{x} \in X$. \item Prove that $\bar{x} \in E$. \item Conclude that the subsequence converges in fact strongly toward $\bar{x}$. \end{enumerate} \item Show that every cluster point of the sequence $\{x_{\epsilon_n}\}_{n\in\N}$ is both a mode of $\mu^y$ and a minimizer of the Onsager--Machlup functional of $\mu^y$. \item Use the existence of a point with these properties to prove that every mode of $\mu^y$ is a minimizer of the Onsager--Machlup functional of $\mu^y$ and vice versa. \end{enumerate} Points $x_\epsilon$ with property \eqref{def:amf} are called an \emph{asymptotic maximizing family}.
 Parts \ref{amf} to \ref{cp_min_mode} are stated separately as \cref{thmConvSub}.
+The most notable corrections in comparison with \cite{Dashti:2013} are the following. \begin{itemize} \item[(C1)] In step (ii) (c), it is used that the Gaussian prior $\mu_0$ satisfies

+for any sequence $(x_n)_{n\in\N}$ in $X$ that converges weakly but not strongly towards some $\bar{x} \in E$ and any positive null sequence $(\epsilon_n)_{n\in\N}$.
+In \cite{Dashti:2013}, this statement was only proven for the special case $\bar{x} = 0$, see \cite[Lemma 3.9]{Dashti:2013}.
+The required statement was proven as Lemma 4.13 in \cite{Kretschmann:2019} and its proof was later simplified in Corollary 3.7 of \cite{klebanov2023}. \item[(C2)] In step (iii), it is used without proof that the Gaussian prior $\mu_0$ satisfies

-The most notable corrections in comparison with \cite{Dashti:2013} are the following. \begin{itemize} \item[(C1)] Lemma 3.9 in \cite{Dashti:2013} has been used in step (ii) (c).
-However, it has the wrong form: Its statement is needed for a sequence that converges weakly towards an arbitrary point in $E$, but it is only proved for a sequence that converges weakly to $0$.
-We prove the required statement in \cref{lem:weakNotStrong}. \item[(C2)] In step (iii), \cref{lem:limsuple1} is needed but not proved.
-Its proof was kindly provided by Masoumeh Dashti (personal communication, 3 July 2017). \item[(C3)] In step (iii), it is only proved that
+for any sequence $(x_n)_{n\in\N}$ in $X$ that converges strongly towards some $\bar{x} \in E$ and any positive null sequence $(\epsilon_n)_{n\in\N}$.
+This statement was later proven by Masoumeh Dashti (personal communication, 3 July 2017), see Lemma 4.14 in \cite{Kretschmann:2019}. \item[(C3)] In step (iii), it is only proved that